Ellencheampong8/alx-pre_course/0x01-git/README.md

-today is a dood day
+Today is a good day